pupil-labs/pupil-docs/src/alpha-lab/phone-neon.md

 ## Let's wrap it up!

-Overall, we were impressed by Neon's capability to effectively characterise viewing behaviour on mobile apps, both in controlled environments and real-world scenarios, especially considering its calibration-free nature.
+Overall, we were impressed by Neon's capability to effectively characterise viewing behaviour on mobile apps, especially considering its calibration-free nature.
 The techniques outlined in this tutorial are not confined to our specific application; they hold significant value for various UI/UX and neuromarketing research endeavours.
 By integrating Neon with the methodologies discussed here, researchers can acquire invaluable insights into user engagement.

 Curious about how Neon can fit into your work?
 Need assistance in implementing your own analysis pipelines?
 Reach out to us [by email](mailto:info@pupil-labs.com) or visit our [Support Page](https://pupil-labs.com/products/support/)!